Expansion-contraction duality breaking in a Planck-scale sensitive cosmological quantum simulator: Setup

-where the Planck length $\lambda_{pl}$ for our effective 2+1D space-time is set by the trap-width $d_{z,0}$ along the compactified extra (transverse) dimension.
-We confine the relative strength $R$ up to a critical value $R_c\coloneqq \sqrt{2\pi}/3$, at which the dispersion coincides almost exactly with that of Unruh~\cite{1995UnruhPRD}, $k^2W_k|_{A\to\infty}\approx a^2d_{z,0}^{-2}\tanh^{2/p}{\left[(kd_{z,0}/a)^p\right]}|_{p\to1/2}$, asymptoting to zero group velocity at large momentum (\ref{fig:disp}).
+where the Planck length $\lambda_{pl}$ for our effective 2+1D space-time is set by the trap-width $d_{z,0}$ along the compactified extra (transverse) dimension}.
+We confine the relative strength $R$ up to a critical value $R_c\coloneqq \sqrt{2\pi}/3$, at which the dispersion coincides almost exactly with that of Unruh~\cite{1995UnruhPRD}, $k^2W_k\approx a^2d_{z,0}^{-2}\tanh^{2/p}{\left[(kd_{z,0}/a)^p\right]}|_{p\to1/2}$, asymptoting to zero group velocity at large momentum (\ref{fig:disp}). {Note that this form of dispersion is naturally preferred in minimal length models of cosmology that impose a cutoff on the transformed physical momenta as $kW_k^{1/2}/a\leq \lambda_{pl}^{-1}$~\cite{2003Hassan.SlothNPB}}.
 Beyond the critical strength $R_c$, the dispersion becomes unstable at large momentum, unless stabilized by the free-particle term (resulting in a \textit{roton minimum} \cite{Chomaz}).
-Though this free-particle term resembles a Corley-Jacobson type modification (\ref{fig:disp})~\cite{1996Corley.JacobsonPRD}, it \textit{amplifies} Lorentz violation with the redshifting of modes, and hence does not model any early universe effect of relevance.
-We therefore confine the experimental protocol to time- and momentum-scales where the free-particle contribution can be safely ignored.
-Beyond these scales, the mapping to cosmological perturbation theory breaks down, see \cite{sm}.
-The limit of very large $A\gg 1$ (keeping $R\le R_c$), henceforth assumed, thus captures particularly well the low-momentum signatures we aim to address.
+Though this free-particle term is of the Corley-Jacobson type (\ref{fig:disp})~\cite{1996Corley.JacobsonPRD}, it \textit{amplifies} Lorentz violation with the redshifting of modes, {i.e., it has no cosmological analogue}.
+It is thus ideal to confine the experimental protocol to time- and momentum-scales where this term can be safely ignored, beyond which the mapping to $2+1$-D cosmological perturbation theory {incurs free-particle corrections} (see Appendix \ref{Sec.
+II}) The limit of {$k^2d_{z,0}^2a^2 \ll 4A$} henceforth assumed (keeping $R\le R_c$) then sufficiently captures low-momentum signatures {of direct relevance to cosmology}.